Learn about Rugs - Origins & Styles

 Nomadic and Village

-source natural dyes from local plants and weave using handcrafted looms;but most importantly the designs and symbols that the woman weaves into her carpet are those passed down through the generations,as well as those that symbolised her own personal hopes and 'story'.
+source natural dyes from local plants and weave using handcrafted looms;but most importantly the designs and symbols that she wove into her carpet are passed down through generations,as well as those that symbolise her own personal hopes and 'story'.

 At the other end of the carpet weaving spectrum are more commercial carpets,or those that are solely intended for retail sale that have been hand knotted in cottage and city workshops.

-Here they are generally produced by an organised team of specialists who procure the wool, cotton and silks;master dyers who create the colours,artists who design the patterns,and weavers who knot the individual knots making possible the precise execution of highly sophisticated designs.
+Here they are produced by a team of specialists who procure the wool, cotton and silks;master dyers who create the colours,artists who design the patterns,and the weavers who knot the individual knots making possible the precise execution of highly sophisticated designs.
 Each of these carpets is more structurally perfect,with stricter guidelines and also subject to more rigorous quality controls.

 Both categories of carpets and kilims can be equally expertly woven,but each represent vastly different traditions and hold differing values.

-as young women are now aiming for higher education or to work in jobs outside the home,and therefore no longer have the time
+as young women are wanting higher education or to work in jobs outside the home,and therefore no longer have the time

-However,with the help of technology and the excellent research into natural dyes from projects like DOBAG in western Turkey, and an increased awareness of the need to keep this art form alive, the rug weaver's skill is slowly being revived in some regions.Specialist weaving projects that produce carpets with ancient designs and natural dyes now exist in many regions in Turkey.The success of this revival means that many new rugs of the highest quality,and recapture the beauty and subtlety of many older woven treasures.
+However,with the help of the excellent research into natural dyes from projects like DOBAG in Turkey, and an increased awareness of the need to keep this art form alive, specialist weaving projects that produce carpets with ancient designs and natural dyes now exist in many regions in Turkey.The success of this revival means that many new rugs of the highest quality,and recapture the beauty and subtlety of many older woven treasures.